Table of Contents

 – Sports Participation: Athletes who participate in high-impact sports such as football, basketball, and soccer have an increased risk of knee injuries due to the nature of their activities.

-– Body Weight: Carrying extra weight (overweight) or being obese can put additional stress on the knee joint and increases the risk of injury.
-Maintaining a healthy weight is crucial to reduce knee joint injuries.
+– Body Weight: Carrying extra weight (overweight) or being obese can put additional stress on the knee joint and increase the risk of injury.
+Maintaining a healthy weight is crucial to reducing knee joint injuries.

-– Previous Injury: An individual who has previously sustained a knee injury is more likely to suffer another due to weakened tissue, instability, over-compensation, and lack of strength in the joint.
+– Previous Injury: An individual who has previously sustained a knee injury is more likely to suffer another due to weakened tissue, instability, overcompensation, and a lack of strength in the joint.